Malik Beasley scored 24 points to lead the Minnesota Timberwolves to a 106-103 win over the host Oklahoma City Thunder on Friday.

 Horford scored a season-high 26 points to lead the Thunder.
 Diallo had 16 points and a career-high 10 assists.

-The Timberwolves were without Karl-Anthony Towns for the 11th consecutive game after he tested positive for COVID-19.
+The Timberwolves were without Karl-Anthony Towns for the 11th consecutive game after Towns tested positive for COVID-19.

 Before the game, Minnesota coach Ryan Saunders said Towns was “ramping up” his activity, but there was no set date for Towns’ return.